 If you are facing an Interim Order Committee hearing, please call our specialist lawyers for nurses and midwives who will be happy to assist you.

-Once the case examiners have sent a case to be dealt with by a committee, they will write to the nurse or midwife and give them 28 days to tell them if they would like their case to be dealt with at a hearing or a meeting.
+Once the case examiners have sent a case to be dealt with by a committee, they will write to you and give you 28 days to tell them if they would like your case to be dealt with at a hearing or a meeting.